Skip to Content

 You can also go for a patchwork style if you want to add more patterns and colors to the space you plan to place your poufs.

-Velvet Pouf: Velvet is a popularly luxurious material you can apply in many things and when applied with poufs, you get a multiple-tiered item that showcases a striking silhouette and aesthetics which will look wonderful for both contemporary and modern homes.
+Velvet: Velvet is a popularly luxurious material you can apply in many things, and when applied with these pieces, you get a multiple-tiered item that showcases a striking silhouette and aesthetics which will look wonderful for both contemporary and modern homes.

 The sleek and shiny look of a velvet pouf adds to its elegant feel and they can also come in different colors and shapes.

-Cowhide Pouf: An authentic cowhide may not be the most elegant material you can use for your pouf but it is a legitimate option you can still consider.
+Cowhide: An authentic cowhide may not be the most elegant material you can use but it is a legitimate option you can still consider.

 More than just being comfortable, a fur pouf also looks fun and textured so that it can elevate the look of any space you place it in.
 And just like other materials, they also come in different colors and sizes.

-Bean Bag Pouf: One of the classic styles that poufs come in is the beanbag style.
-If you choose the classic beanbag pouf, you get a modern-looking piece to add to your home.
+Bean Bag: One of the classic styles is the beanbag style.
+If you choose it, you get a modern-looking piece to add to your home.

-When it comes to aesthetics, these poufs can come with braided cotton cords and are significantly lightweight and durable.
-Compact in size, this type of pouf usually weighs around 6 lbs.
+When it comes to aesthetics, they can come with braided cotton cords and are significantly lightweight and durable.
+Compact in size, this type usually weighs around 6 lbs.

 Pouf Covers